Meh-Mehul/DeezNotes/README.md

 #### Further Dev
 I want to add pagination in the ```Home``` and ```Notes``` Routes (might add later), Also wanna add good looking custom errror pages (I suck at UI) and maybe even use express-flash for flashing messages.
 Also, i might remake this whole EJS frontend in React one day ;}.

+P.S.
+Maybe one or two routes might be broken as i've not tested each and every case at each and every route (there were a lot :( ).